 Online lenders also offer financing that is suited to purchasing equipment; and similar to what is described above for traditional lenders, rates and terms will vary depending on the individual lender you choose.
 Although interest rates could be higher, a quick response is a hallmark of online lenders—often responding to a loan application with an hour and depositing funds in your business bank account within a day or two.
 Sometimes as quickly as within 24 hours.

 While loan terms will differ, depending upon the lender, most traditional lenders will ask for a down payment, likely 20 percent of the loan upfront.
-An SBA 504 loan will require a 10 percent down payment.
+The BDC offers a 12-year repayment schedule.
 As with most loans, the interest on an equipment loan is tax deductible.

 How to Apply